 Thus, GoHalalVietnam!‘s halal list of restaurants became smaller.
 Inshallah, with the new arriving Muslims into Vietnam, the list of halal restaurants will increase again.

 Definition of "Halal" Confusion

 It is "common knowledge" that halal means just the meat must be halal.
 So when you ask a restaurant if they are halal, the restaurant will answer yes if their meat has halal certification.
 There is no consideration about whether the ingredients contain pork, alcohol, or other haram products.
 Cleanliness of the kitchens is another issue.
 This is a common problem for Muslims visiting non-Muslim countries around the world.

 2020-2022 Covid-19 Realities

 The current Covid-19 devastated the halal restaurant industry in Vietnam.
 Yet several restaurants survived.
 These were the restaurants that catered to the local Muslim community already.
 GoHalalVietnam! goal is to find a way to support these restaurants when Vietnam opens up again.

 New Halal Restaurants in Ho Chi Minh City

 There is larger Muslim Expatriate community in Ho Chi Minh City now.
 With this new community came new Middle Eastern and Arabic restaurants.
 Many are butchering their own meat to abide by halal requirements.
-We will add these restaurants gradually by the summer of 2021.
+We will add these restaurants gradually in early 2022.
 You will be able to see this list at the Halal in Saigon page.